 Data is king in today’s warehouses.
 You’re likely gathering more data than you know what to do with.
 Even as a consumer, we’re bombarded with more data than we can process during every moment we spend awake.
 You have no choice but to prioritize certain data over others.

-By prioritizing KPIs that are most relevant to your warehouse operations, you can get a sense of your operational efficiency.
+By prioritizing supply chain WMS KPIs that are most relevant to your warehouse operations, you can get a sense of your warehouse efficiency.
 Then you can dive even deeper into the relevant areas of your supply chain and assess subordinate KPIs.

 BONUS: Before you read further, download our Warehouse Management Software Whitepaper to see how Logiwa tracks the following KPIs to help you get up to 100% inventory accuracy and execute advanced fulfillment strategies like wave planning.

 Most warehouses go through a similar process when receiving new inventory.
 Your inventory clerk will speak to the delivery driver to confirm which shipment they are delivering.
 Once your clerk confirms this order is expected, they’ll sign the delivery notice.

 Next, your employees will unload the order from the truck, and count the crates and boxes.
 They’ll open each box to confirm the exact number of inventory, and inspect for damage.
 The delivery driver remains at the warehouse for this process to confirm any reported damage.